industrial-edge/energy-manager-getting-started/README.md

 # Energy Manager application example

-This example shows how to use the Industrial Edge App “Energy Manager”
+This guide shows how to use the Industrial Edge application Energy Manager.

 - [Energy Manager application example](#energy-manager-application-example)
   - [Description](#description)